U.S. Reaction to Clinton Is Mixed

 The Rev. Hans Voss, 78, a retired Lutheran minister, watched with his wife in their Wake Forest, N.C., home. ``A brilliant man with many gifts so wasted,″ he said of Clinton.

-``He’s crying for help right now, which is good,″ said his wife, Alice.
+``He’s crying for help right now, which is good,″ Voss said.

 Beverly Goldberg, a lifelong Democrat and Clinton supporter watching in the TV lounge of a retirement home in Scottsdale, Ariz., pronounced it over and done.